hadley/adv-r/Functions.md

 environment(sum)
 ```

-These are functions that call C code directly with `.Primitive()`.
-Primitive functions contain no R code and exist almost entirely in C, so their `formals()`, `body()` and `environment()` are all `NULL`.
-They are only found in the `base` package, and since they operate at a lower-level than most functions, they can be more efficient (primitive replacement functions don't have to make copies), and can have different rules for argument matching (e.g. `switch` and `call`).
+Primitive functions are only found in the `base` package, and since they operate at a low level, they can be more efficient (primitive replacement functions don't have to make copies), and can have different rules for argument matching (e.g. `switch` and `call`).
+This, however, comes at a cost of behaving differently to all other function in R, and so R core generally avoids creating them unless there is no other option.

-The assignment forms of `body()`, `formals()`, and `environment()` can also be used to modify functions.
-This is a useful technique which we'll explore in more detail in [[computing on the language]].

-There are two other components that are possessed by some functions: the source of the function (which includes comments, unlike the `body()`), and if the function has been byte-code compiled, the byte code.

 ### Exercises

-* What function allows you to tell if a function is a primitive function or not?
+* What function allows you to tell if an object is a function?
+What function allows you to tell if a function is a primitive function or not?

+* Create a list of all primitive functions in R. (Hint: use `ls("package:base, all = TRUE)` to get a list of all objects in the base package, `get()` to retrieve an object given its name, and the answer to the question above.)

 * What are the three important components of a function?

 * When does printing a function not show what environment it was created in?

 ## Lexical scoping

-Scoping is the set of rules that govern how R looks up the value of a symbol, or name.
-That is, scoping is the set of rules that R applies to go from the symbol `x`, to its value `10` in the following example.
+Scoping is the set of rules that govern how R looks up the value of a symbol.
+In other words, scoping is the set of rules that R applies to go from the symbol `x`, to its value `10` in this example:

 ```R
 x <- 10